 Maine, with about 3,500 miles of rocky coastline and over 3,000 islands, has plenty to offer homebuyers who love nature and lots of space.
-One of the nation’s least-populated states, The Pine Tree State averages 43 people per square mile, according to Census estimates.
+One of the nation’s least-populated states, The Pine Tree State averages 44 people per square mile, according to Census estimates.
 Home prices in Maine have crept up over the past decade, but remain relatively affordable.
-The median sale price was $225,000 in 2019, up 4.7 percent from the year before, according to the Maine Association of Realtors.
+The median home value was $372,314 as of December 2022, up 11 percent from the year before, according to Zillow.

 First-time homebuyer programs in Maine

 Maine Housing, the state’s housing authority, offers a variety of programs that can help you get an affordable mortgage with a low or no down payment.
 Here’s a closer look:

 If you’re a first-time homebuyer or haven’t owned a home in the past three years, you may qualify for a low-interest, fixed-rate mortgage through Maine Housing.
 (Veterans, retired military or active-duty service members don’t need to be first-time buyers to qualify.)
 Maine Housing mortgages have low- or no-down payment options.
 Eligible properties include single-family homes, condos, owner-occupied apartments with two to four units and some mobile homes.

 Household income limits apply (although most Maine residents don’t exceed them), and a minimum credit score of 640 is required.

 The Advantage program can be combined with a Maine Housing mortgage to provide $3,500 for your down payment or closing costs.
 You must contribute at least 1 percent of the loan amount from your own funds to qualify, and a homebuyer education class is required.